Nujeen Mustafa: Life

 Mustafa was raised in Kobane, Syria, with her sisters and brother as part of a Kurdish family.
 Her father, who is unable to read, sold sheep and goats while her brother dug water wells.
 She was born with cerebral palsy and spent the majority of her life "confined to her family's fifth-floor apartment in Aleppo."
 According to reporting by National Geographic, their building had no elevator, and so leaving the apartment could only be accomplished by having someone carry her to the ground floor.
 She later compared the situation to being under house arrest:

-For me, it meant not being able to go to school, hang out with friends or go to the cinema ...
-Having a disability in Syria often means that you are hidden away.
-You confront shame, discrimination and physical barriers.
-You are someone who is pitied.

 Mustafa could not attend school while in Syria, as there were no facilities to accommodate those with disabilities.
 She learned English from watching television, including the American soap opera Days of Our Lives.

 Beginning in 2014, at age 16, Mustafa traveled 3500 mi from Syria to Gaziantep in Turkey, and finally Germany as a refuge from the Syrian Civil War.
 Without the money to travel as a family, her parents remained in Turkey while she and her sister Nasrine continued to Germany, where her brother was already living.
 For the length of the trip, Mustafa traveled in a wheelchair with her sister pushing her.
 She traveled, in her own words, as a "pay-as-you-go refugee", meaning that she did not have enough money to pay smugglers to take her the entire way, and had to find new ways to progress each day, from taxis to trains in addition to smugglers.
 The trip in its entirety cost around €6,000.

 She was granted asylum by Germany in late 2016.
 As of 2017 she lived in Wesseling and attended a school for those with disabilities.